VirtualWolf/weatherbot/README.md

 }
 ```

-Additional options can be specified to join a private or secret channel, as well as enabling TLS and changing the port number, and disabling the weather or Mastodon toot listeners:
+Additional options can be specified to join a private or secret channel, as well as enabling TLS and changing the port number, and disabling the weather, Mastodon toot, tweet, or restart listeners:

 ```json
 {